Joker, The Amiable Ocelot (1966)

 A desert loner adopts an ocelot he finds in an old car, but later realizes that it must be set free.
 The ocelot finds a mate, and so does the loner, falling for a young nurse that moves to the area.

-Based on the absence of specific details regarding casting and narrative content, the movie is assessed as having a neutral approach to character diversity and the framing of traditional identities.
+Based on the absence of specific details regarding casting, character diversity, or narrative themes, the movie is assessed as having a neutral approach to representation and the framing of identities.
+There is no indication of explicit DEI-driven casting or significant critique of traditional identities within the narrative.

 Without specific plot or character details for 'Joker, The Amiable Ocelot,' it is not possible to identify any LGBTQ+ characters or themes.
 Consequently, an evaluation of their portrayal cannot be conducted, resulting in an N/A rating.